AlphaTeamRo/astro-pi-22-23/README.md

-Create the images as per folder_structure.txt
+Create the directory structure as per folder_structure.txt